egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-1.md

 ## Prerequisites

+### Manual Bootstrap (Optional)

+If you are new to the concept of bootstrapping Kubernetes clusters, it might be worth familiarising yourself with Talos and trying to bootstrap a cluster using `talosctl` and `Docker`.
+Check out the link [here](https://www.talos.dev/v1.8/introduction/quickstart/).

 ### Proxmox API Token

 To authenticate with Proxmox while executing the `tofu plan`, we need an API token with the right permissions.